 KRAS is an oncogene that produces small GTPase transducer proteins that bind to guanine triphosphate.
 KRAS proteins are found on the cell membrane and are also referred to as p21 [32].
 During signal transduction, KRAS is temporarily active [33].
 This gene is mutated in codons 12 (82-87%) associated with mucinous colorectal cancer (CRC) and 13 (13%-18%) associated with nonmucinous colorectal cancer (CRC), which is more aggressive and has a higher incidence of metastases [34].

-Mutations in the KRAS gene cause the signal transduction system to be continuously activated, which transforms and renders anti-EGFR antibody treatment useless [35].
-Research has demonstrated that the KRAS mutation functions as a negative predictive marker by anti-EGFR targeting treatment. which has been proven to considerably increase overall progression-free survival and survival for patients with KRAS-WT CRC [36].
+Mutations in the KRAS gene cause the signal transduction system to be continuously activated, transforms and renders anti-EGFR antibody treatment useless [35].
+Research has demonstrated that the KRAS mutation functions as negative predictive marker by targeting anti-EGFR treatment, which has proven been considerably increase overall survival and progression-free survival for patients with KRAS-WT CRC [36].